jonjondev/myway-cli/README.md

 # MyWay-CLI: The must-have tool for MyWay

-The MyWay CLI allows users to create, modify, run and test projects using the MyWay Sinatra framework (see here: https://github.com/J-Mo63/myway-sinatra) using the simple `myway` command.
+The MyWay CLI allows users to create, modify, run and test projects using the [MyWay Sinatra Framework](https://github.com/J-Mo63/myway-sinatra) using the simple `myway` command.

 ## Installation